Crossover rollouts continue with Porsche, Ford concept at LA show

 The industry is seeing the continued refinement of the segment and the push deeper into premium, analysts said.

 Land Rover introduced its Evoque and Jaguar announced its intention to enter the game with its C-X17.
-Both brands are owned by India's Tata Motors (TAMO.NS).
-And companies already there like BMW AG (BMWG.DE), Daimler AG's (DAIGn.DE) Mercedes and Volkswagen AG's (VOWG_p.DE) Audi brand are expanding their crossover lineups.
+Both brands are owned by India's Tata Motors.
+And companies already there like BMW AG, Daimler AG's Mercedes and Volkswagen AG's Audi brand are expanding their crossover lineups.
+[ID: nL2N0H11ZH]

 "We have evolved into a society that loves our utilitarian vehicles, but we want them as car-like as possible," Brauer said.
 "These crossovers, be they mid-sized or smaller, be they volume or premium, are just continuing to sell better and better.